mitchtabian/FlutterPlayground/README.md

 7. showDatePicker(context: null, initialDate: null, firstDate: null, lastDate: null)
     - nice packaged way to show a date picker

-# Day 2 (June 3)
-1. I like how some color opacity's come prebuilt as constants.
-	- ex: black12, black26, black87, etc..
-	- makes things more consistent across different apps.
-	- Gives description.
-Ex: "This is a good contrasting color for light themes."
-2. Images
-	- It is way easier to display a simple image.
-No third party library needed.
-No async knowledge.
-3. Assets
-	- Getting stuff from assets is much easier.
-No need for context or any of that BS.
-Just write the path and boom you got it.

 # Day 3 (June 4)
 1. Finished ListView + DetailView with static data example